For Information: NHS Copyright

 The Licence and a poster about the licence are available on the CLA website.

-If you are not sure whether you want to copy is covered by the Licence use the CLA 'Check Permissions' tool (select 'public sector').
+Check wether what you want to copy is covered by the Licence using the 'Check Permissions' (select 'public sector') tool .

 2. Copyright Act & 'Library Privilege'